baizidjilani/baizidjilani.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am Golam Jilani.
 I have completed my undergraduate degree from Shahjalal University of Science & Technology in 2023, majoring in Computer Science & Engineering.
-My main research interests are in Pattern Recognition; Computer Vision; Natural Language Processing; Data Analytics.
+My research interests are in the areas of Machine Learning, Computer Vision, Natural Language Processing, and Data Mining.

 A data-driven personal website
 ======